Eva Green: Personal life

-Green considers herself "nerdy".
-She also says, "When people first meet me, they find me very cold...
-I keep myself at a distance, and I think that's why I'm so drawn to acting.
-It allows me to wear a mask."
-She lives alone and, by her own account, leads a low-key life when she is not working.
-When asked in an interview what people would be surprised to find out about her, she responded, "I guess people would be surprised to find out that I am a bit of a homebody.
-I do not like clubbing or going to wild parties.
-After a day of shooting, I love to come home and relax by the fire with a glass of wine and a good book.
-Boring, huh?"
-Green has expressed interests in taxidermy and entomology; she collects preserved skulls and insects.
+Green has been living in London since 2005.
+She has stated that she is happier in England than in France.

 When asked about her preference to play graphic, sexually charged roles, Green described it as "paradoxical" given her self-confessed shyness.
 She commented humorously, "I don't really understand why I do that.
 I need to go through therapy!"
 Green also favours dark, twisted characters, as they allow her to feel liberated.
 She spoke about her role in Penny Dreadful as, "it's like I don't have a corset anymore when I'm playing Vanessa, you know?
 People will think that it's terrible to have fun in a show like that.
 But I do."
-However, she has tried to take a variety of divergent roles in order to avoid being typecast.
+However, she has tried to take more diverse roles in order to avoid being typecast.

-Green is non-religious, though she describes herself as "very spiritual" and having complex beliefs about supernatural forces.
+Green is non-religious Jewish, though she describes herself as "very spiritual" and having complex beliefs about supernatural forces.

 Green has expressed interest in returning to theatre.
 She says she has no plans to work in Hollywood full-time because "the problem with Hollywood is that the studios are super powerful, they have far more power than the directors... [my] ambition at this moment is just to find a good script".

+From 2005 to 2009, she was in a romantic relationship with her Kingdom of Heaven co-star Marton Csokas.

-In 2017, she revealed that Harvey Weinstein made an inappropriate advance during a business meeting but she pushed him off.
+In 2017, she revealed that Harvey Weinstein made an inappropriate advance during a business meeting but she "pushed him off".

+In a 2020 interview with Town & Country magazine, Green said she did not currently want children, citing fear of judgement and public scrutiny, and explaining that she "can't visualise [herself] embracing motherhood any time soon".
+She added, "I don’t know.
+For now, no. What will be, will be.
+It's difficult — it's the judgement of other people, really."